Vaccine inequity: Inside the cutthroat race to secure doses

 A separate push to lift intellectual property restrictions on vaccines and medicines has also gone nowhere in the World Trade Organization.

-And WHO is reticent to make demands of donor nations or the pharmaceutical companies.
-It needs them for other aspects global health — and for its own continued existence.
+And WHO is reticent to criticize donor nations or the pharmaceutical companies.
+The U.N. health agency works by consensus and needs them for other aspects of global health — and for its own continued existence.
 The Biden administration has reversed Trump’s decision to defund and leave WHO, but the damage has been done.

 “A lot of these multinational organizations, these plans, these coalitions, they don’t have teeth to enforce what they think is a fair and equitable way to distribute resources,” said Dr. Ingrid Katz, an infectious disease researcher at the Center for Global Health at Massachusetts General Hospital.
 She said the key question is whether vaccines and essential medications are a commodity or a right.